-Technical writers are often part of several Agile scrum teams, so it can be confusing to determine the role and level of participation needed by a writer working in an Agile/scrum environment.
-This article is based on my experience working on a large development team where, over time, we developed a sort of hybrid role for the technical writer in terms of their roles and requirements within the Agile framework.
-The large software development project was comprised of five to seven different feature teams (aka scrum teams), and each technical writer was a member of two or three feature teams during any given sprint.
+Our large software development project consisted of five to seven different feature teams (aka scrum teams), and each technical writer participated in two or three feature teams during any given sprint.
 In addition to the feature teams, the technical writer was part of the documentation team and other teams, such as the management team.
-Ideally, a technical writer is assigned to one sprint team and has the time to participate in all the scrums and sprint meetings, but if that’s not the case, then here are some helpful tips.
+Ideally, a technical writer is assigned to one sprint team and has the time to participate in all the scrums and sprint meetings.
+If that’s not the case, here are some helpful tips.

 First Week of Sprint

-The first week of the sprint is very different for a technical writer compared to a developer.
-By nature, the technical writer is usually cleaning up outstanding updates as opposed to creating new ones.
+Technical writers experience the first week of a sprint differently from developers.
+By nature, a technical writer tends to clean up outstanding updates as opposed to creating new ones.
 Based on sprint planning meetings, the writer should know the majority of documentation updates needed for the next sprint.
-However, starting work on those, aside from the administrative tasking, is often done toward the end of the sprint when the release is close to being finalized.
-Bottom line: get used to playing catch-up.
+Aside from the administrative tasks, they don’t often start working on those until the end of the sprint when the release is almost finalized.
+Bottom line: Get used to playing catch-up.

-The scrum (or daily stand-up) meeting is a short (15 minute), timeboxed meeting that is usually devoted to the developers.
-The primary goal of scrum is to review what has been done in the last 24 hours and what will be done in the next 24 hours.
-That often does not apply to the technical writer or documentation, especially early in the sprint, so the technical writer often attends scrum as an observer and to note any changes to the sprint backlog.
+The scrum (or daily stand-up) meeting is a short (15-minute), time-boxed meeting, usually devoted to the developers.
+The primary goals of a scrum include reviewing accomplishments over the last 24 hours and determining tasks to finish in the next 24 hours.
+That often does not apply to the technical writer or documentation, especially early in the sprint, so the technical writer often attends a scrum as an observer and notes any changes to the sprint backlog.

-- Ensure that the scrum team is including the sprint documentation tasks in its sprint board.
+- Ensure the scrum team includes sprint documentation tasks in its sprint board.